griffinht/griffinht.com/src/blog/unpublished/new/dockertoguix/guixfordockerimages.md

 7 directories, 6 files
 ```

+> `guix build` is a very powerful tool - let's check out `tar -xf $(guix build python-chevron --source) && tree -L bruh todo`

-There are the Python files we need for `import chevron` to work.
-But how do we tell Python where to look?
+The `guix build` output contains the Python files we need for `import chevron` to work.
+But how do we tell Python where to find them?
 Let's see how `pip` does it:

 ```bash
 $ pip install chevron